edenreich/blog/README.md

 ./down.sh
 ```

-Enter one of the pods of the api deployment and run:
+Enter one of the pods of the admin and api deployment and run:
 ```sh
 bin/console doctrine:migration:migrate
 bin/console doctrine:fixtures:load